kailash-manasarovar/statement/docs/timeline/2023/july.md

 ![putting up the plates](../../content/images/plate-lady/plate-lady-puts-up-plates.png)

 - She is short and cute.
-She looks Spanish and must be around 30 years old or so.
+She looks Spanish and must be around 25-30 years old.
+- She comes up on the `@jctot19` searches, and in relation to communications the account has with the `@sinremite` account.
+- I assume she is Carmen.
 - She wears little navy blue shorts that look like Iyengar yoga pants.
 - Whoever is taking the pictures is a male who is close to her.
 He's much taller than her and it's clear they are in a relationship of some sort.
 - I never see what he looks like.